|

-Artichokes are a ritualistic food that require patience, good conversation, and a nice glass of white wine to be truly appreciated.
-Modern artichokes (Cynara cardunculus var. scolymus) have evolved from the cardoon, a plant still grown in Spain and Portugal as a vegetable for its stalks and immature buds, and as a source of plant-based rennet for cheese making.
-Artichokes found in grocery stores today tend to be larger and tougher than is ideal.
-Gardeners can enjoy a more tender and flavorful experience by growing these prehistoric-looking members of the sunflower family (Asteraceae) themselves.
+Artichokes are ritualistic foods that demand patience, good conversation, and a glass of white wine to be truly appreciated.
+Modern artichokes (Cynara cardunculus var. scolymus) have evolved from the cardoon, a plant still grown in Spain and Portugal as a vegetable for its stalks and immature buds and as a source of plant-based rennet for cheese making.
+Both are members of the sunflower family.
+Artichokes sold in grocery stores today tend to be larger than is ideal and tougher.
+Gardeners can enjoy a more tender and flavorful experience by growing these prehistoric-looking at home.
 As a health benefit, artichokes contain more antioxidants than most other vegetables.
-Artichoke buds & flowers The artichokes we eat are actually spiny, immature flower buds.
-Each artichoke that we buy or harvest is made up of a cluster, or inflorescence, of hundreds of smaller flowers, protected by modified leaves called bracts.
+Artichoke buds and flowers The green or purple artichokes we eat are spiny, immature flower buds.
+Each artichoke is a cluster, or inflorescence, of hundreds of smaller flowers protected by modified leaves called bracts.
 Once these flowers bloom, the meaty bracts and the base, or heart, are too tough to eat.
 The lovely purple flowers are nice to look at, however.
-Do you have space for artichokes?
+Garden space for artichokes Artichokes can be grown practically anywhere, but they are large plants, averaging 4 to 6 feet across, so be sure to give them room to grow.
+They prefer cool, moist summers (or relatively shady spots) and mild winters.
+Most artichokes are grown in California's central and coastal areas.
+While treated as annuals, artichoke plants can be grown as perennials, producing edible buds for 4 or 5 years.
+Under the right conditions, you may harvest as many as 30 artichokes per plant per year.
+Artichoke plants prefer light soil (add compost!), water in summer, and good drainage in winter.
+Artichokes, temperatures, and propagation

 Lauren